c-kobo/ui5con2023/exercises/ex2/README.md

 ![](./images/image44.png)

-The corresponding value list annotations are provided in the project and can be found in file **app/value-helps.cds**.
+The corresponding value list annotations are provided in the project and can be found in file **app/value-helps.cds** retrieved from the backend OData metadata.

 ## Exercise 2.2 Adding Table Building Block